Bairdo/faucetTutorial/ACLs.rst

 'allow' can be used in conjunction with the other actions to let the traffic flow with the expected layer 2 forwarding behaviour AND be mirrored to another port.

-Now tell Faucet to reload its configuration, this can be done be restarting the application.
+Now tell Faucet to reload its configuration, this can be done by restarting the application.
 But a better way is to send Faucet a SIGHUP signal.

 .. code:: console